 Every year, billions of dollars are spent on market research to understand consumers in every area of life from food and travel to cars and gadgets.
 One way these companies gather data is by conducting surveys and that's where you come in… You get paid simply by completing surveys online!

 But here's the truth...while it may be fun in the beginning, the monotony of survey-taking may test your patience after a while.
 And you'll need to complete a TON to make anything more than pocket change.
 Still, it's a viable option, just make sure not to fall for the dozens of survey scams out there.
-A few trustworthy ones worth checking out include: Cash Crate, Global Test Market, Panda Research, and Toluna.
+A few trustworthy ones worth checking out include: Swagbucks, Pinecone Research, and Panda Research.
 For more details, read this post.

 8. Affiliate Marketer